nus-cs2103-AY2223S1/tp/docs/_ug/commands/ItemCommands.md

 **Format**: `del INDEX`

-> Deletes the item at the specified index.
+> Deletes the item at the specified index

 **Example Input:**